bitsw0528/consoc-layout/README.md

 in **System Settings.app** : Keyboard : Text Input : Edit : left bottom corner '+'

 now CONSOC layout should be in the place, add it, and all done!

+## keybr.com personal configuration

+uncheck box **'Prefere natural words' 'Colored keys' 'Highlight keys'**

+check box **'Sort letters in the order of keyboard keys'**

+drag slider to the right **'Add words to lessons'**

+manually adjust the **“Unlock more letters”** slider and the **“Unlock the next key only when the previous keys are also above the target speed”** checkbox to set the right number of keys for practice.

+be aware that the Consoc layout puts extra strain on the ring and pinky fingers, so expect some overload and discomfort before you are fully adapted.

 ## keybr.com offline practice setup